NEW COVID-19 ADMISSIONS/ENROLLMENT PROCEDURES

 Families wishing to be considered for admission are requested to schedule an informational tour of the facility and visit the classroom while in session.
 This first visit is adults only.
 Following the initial visit, a second appointment allows the Director and teachers to meet with the student candidate and talk with the parents.
 To be considered for acceptance, each family must apply and pay a onetime application fee.

 Admission priorities are in accord with the following school policy:

 The Damariscotta Montessori School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

 The Damariscotta Montessori School is committed to the policy of providing quality Montessori education at as reasonable a cost as possible.
 Nevertheless, our tuition is beyond the means of some interested families.
 In keeping with Dr. Montessori’s philosophy that all children could profit from exposure to this environment, DMS seeks to provide financial aid to families who otherwise could not afford to offer this educational advantage to their children.
 Our scholarship program is need-based and is structured on allowing Montessori students to continue their Montessori education.

 Any family in need is encouraged to submit an application for scholarships.
 The deadline for submitting a scholarship application is typically in February of the previous school year.
-Scholarship applications may be completed online at www.smarttuitionaid.com or hard copies can be obtained at the front office.
+Scholarship applications may be completed online at www.smarttuitionaid.com.
 A processing fee is required when applying for scholarship aid.
 If a family has extenuating circumstances that may need to be considered, please submit a written explanation directly to the Head of School.
 The school also participates in the State of Maine Child Care Subsidy Program for preschool students.